gilmore-lab/databrary-authorizations/Templates-PIs.md

 Please let me know if I may be of further assistance.

+Best,
+Andrea

+## Email to authorized investigator explaining how to grant affiliate access.

+Dear Dr. [Last Name],

+I am glad you are interested in having your **[postdoctoral fellow, student, staff]** participate in Databrary.
+Since you have authorization, you may add them as an "affiliate".
+Affiliate access may be granted by following the directions below.

+Affiliate
+1. Create an account on Databrary by selecting the 'register' link in the upper right corner.
+Complete only the 'create account' tab on the left side of the screen.
+2. Go to the profile page of your supervising professor on Databrary.
+3. Click on the button 'Apply for authorization from [Supervising professor name]' near the bottom of the page.

+Authorized Investigator
+Your supervising professor will need to log in and grant you access by completing the following:
+1. Click on the edit button (the little pencil) next to your name
+2. Choose the affiliates tab
+3. Select the appropriate radio buttons to 'Allow access to others' data shared on Databrary' in addition to selecting the radio button to 'Grant access to your group/lab data'.
+4. Save Changes

+Please let me know if I may be of further assistance.

+Best,
+Andrea

 ## Email to someone wanting to know how to request access